St. Vincent's High and Technical School

-St. Vincent's High and Technical School (known as SVTS) is one of the oldest schools in eastern India.
+St. Vincent's High and Technical School (known as SVS) is one of the oldest schools in eastern India.
 It is a kindergarten through 12th grade school of secondary education, in Asansol, India, in the western part of West Bengal, about 200 km from Kolkata.

 History

 In 1895 the high school was sponsored by the Congregation of Christian Brothers, a Catholic missionary society from Ireland.
 St. Vincent's High and Technical School is one of the 19 Christian Brothers schools in India.